lsst/verify/doc/measurement-dev.rst

 .. _validate-base-measurement-extras:

-Storing Extra Measurement Outputs
+Storing extra measurement outputs
 =================================

 Although metric measurements are strictly scalar values, your measurement might yield additional data that you want make available through the SQUASH dashboard.
-This additional data are called *extras*.
+These additional data are called *extras*.

 Registering extras is similar to registering parameters, except that the `MeasurementBase.register_extra` method is used.
-As an example, the PA1 measurement code (``~lsst.validate.drp.calcsrd.PA1Measurement``) stores the inter-quartile range, RMS and magnitude difference of pairs of stars multiple random samples, along with mean magnitude of each pair of observed stars:
+As an example, the PA1 measurement code (``lsst.validate.drp.calcsrd.PA1Measurement``) stores the inter-quartile range, RMS, and magnitude difference of stars observed across multiple random visits, along with the mean magnitude observed star:

 .. code-block:: python